-The Anchoring cognitive bias is our tendency to rely too heavily on the first piece of information offered (the “anchor”) when making quantitative decisions.
-Or, otherwise put, first impression really matters.
+The Anchoring cognitive bias is our tendency to rely too heavily on the first piece of information offered (the "anchor") when making quantitative decisions.
+Or, otherwise put, first impression matters.
 Not in a blinding-completely-our-judgement way, but more in a subtle way.

-You might be inclined to think that the anchor will be used in our judgement in an objective manner, but you’d be wrong.
+You might be inclined to think that the anchor will be used in our judgment in an objective manner, but you’d be wrong.
 According to the results of a study conducted by Strack and Mussweiler (1999) the information we’re initially presented with influences the way we’re further evaluating similar things.

 Although often considered when designing pricing schemes, the anchoring effect also has a major impact on our everyday lives.